sidatasciencelab/SCI_skunks/README.md

     7. Creating Validation and Test data From rest_data
     8. Tensor Flow Lite Model

-Althouhg we only see an overview of the steps the notebook performs we can, you can refrence the techincal document, [rpiClassify.py](https://github.com/sidatasciencelab/SCI_skunks/blob/main/tech_documents/Tensorflow_Lite_on_RPI_end_to_end-2.pdf) for an in depth explnation of the algorithm and steps used in this creation of the image classifying model.
+Although we only see an overview of the steps the notebook performs we can, you can refrence the techincal document, [rpiClassify.py](https://github.com/sidatasciencelab/SCI_skunks/blob/main/tech_documents/Tensorflow_Lite_on_RPI_end_to_end-2.pdf) for an in depth explnation of the algorithm and steps used in this creation of the image classifying model.

 #### Renaming_moving.ipynb